Tokes Reaches Market Cap of $3.20 Million (TKS)

 Proof of Stake

 hashing algorithm.
-It launched on April 15th, 2016.
+Its launch date was April 15th, 2016.
 Tokes’ total supply is 1,000,000,000 coins and its circulating supply is 199,999,574 coins.
-The official website for Tokes is multichain.ventures.
 Tokes’ official Twitter account is @tokesplatform and its Facebook page is accessible here.
 The Reddit community for Tokes is /r/tokesplatform.
+Tokes’ official website is multichain.ventures.

 According to CryptoCompare, “Founded to solve the cannabis industry’s banking problem via cryptocurrency payments, the Tokes Platform also builds blockchain based “track and trace” solutions for supply chain management and integration to conventional enterprise software (ERP systems) for any industry.
 Tokes (TKS) is the native cryptocurrency of the platform payment solutions.
 Riding on one of the fastest blockchains, the Waves network, Tokes serves as the transactional token for the available products as well as any tokenized applications integrated or build into the ecosystem. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Tokes directly using U.S. dollars.
-Investors seeking to trade Tokes should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Tokes using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Tokes directly using U.S. dollars.
+Investors seeking to acquire Tokes should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Tokes using one of the exchanges listed above.

 Receive News & Updates for Tokes Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tokes and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.